chris-armstrong/dynaglue/README.md

 * mix multiple data structures together in the same table, distinguished only by prefixes and values

-Once you've accepted all that is horrible as best practice, you may then build highly performant and scalable web applications.
+Once you've accepted all that is horrible as best practice, only then you may then build highly performant and scalable web applications.

-The next stumbling block is an API that does not make this easy.
-Combining multiple records from different data types sharing indexes in the same logical table requires great discipline and attention to detail.
+The next stumbling block is DynamoDB's API: it does not make this easy.
+Combining multiple records from different data types sharing indexes in the same logical table requires discipline and attention to detail.

-Most DynamoDB applications will attempt to avoid this by using separate tables for each type of data, using secondary indexes liberally and by naming their keys intuitively based on the data being modelled.
-This is actually fine: it makes working with the API less painful but it makes it harder to optimise for cost and performance.
+Most DynamoDB applications will attempt to avoid this by using separate tables for each type of data, using secondary indexes liberally and by naming their keys intuitively based on the data being modelled. **This is actually fine**: it makes working with the API less painful but it makes it harder to optimise for cost and performance.

 This library is an attempt at a compromise - it presents a Mongo-like